 Brodie earned an M.A. in Teaching from Louisiana College and B.B.A. in Management from the University of Texas at Arlington.
-Brodie is a bestselling author and has written eight books.
+Brodie is a bestselling author and has written multiple books.
 He wrote his first book, Eat Less and Move More: My Journey in the summer of 2015.
 Brodie’s goal of the book was to help those like himself who had challenges with weight.
 The goal of his first book was to promote not only weight loss but also health and wellness.
-He is also the author of Motivation 101, Positivity Attracts, Book Publishing for Beginners, The Pursuit of Happiness, Maui, Just Do It and PMA.
-All eight books (available in Kindle, Paperback, and Audiobook) are Amazon bestsellers and are based on his motivational seminars, book publishing, love of travel, and struggles with weight.
+He is also the author of Motivation 101, Positivity Attracts, Book Publishing for Beginners, The Pursuit of Happiness, Maui, Just Do It, PMA, San Diego, Book Publishing for Authors, and Champion.
+All eleven books (available in Kindle, Paperback, and Audiobook) are Amazon bestsellers and are based on his motivational seminars, book publishing, love of travel, and struggles with weight.

 His seminars have been featured at many universities and at leadership conferences across the United States since 2005.
 Brodie is active in professional organizations and within the community and currently serves on the Advisory Board for Advent Urban Youth Development and as a volunteer with the Special Olympics.
 He continues to be involved with The International Business Fraternity of Delta Sigma Pi and has served in many positions since 2002 including National Vice President – Organizational Development, Leadership Foundation Trustee, National Organizational Development Chair, District Director, and in many other volunteer leadership roles.
 He resides in Arlington, TX.